You may have read our exhaustive introduction to the benefits of CBD for anxiety here.

 Especially if the liver is busy processing your fatty meal!

 Although peak CBD in the bloodstream occurs around 4-6 hours (coincides with meals), it actually lasts an average of 24 hours.

 That's the longer-term effect of anxiety that we want.

 So we want an initial spike of CBD to calm the first onset of anxiety but we also want the systemic, long term benefits to getting to the root of what is causing the anxiety to begin with.

-Again, check out the article above...very fascinating research out there.
+Again, check the article above...very fascinating research out there.

 There is lots of great info on corresponding questions here: